 Foreign exchange trading is a legal way to make money, yes.
 But the growing popularity of trading led to a boom in forex scams.
 Checking your broker thoroughly and researching ample should be your first move before entering the forex trading arena.
-You should be well-versed enough in the field; more so, you should know how to identify a forex scam before engaging yourself in trading.
+You should be well-versed enough in the field; more so, you should know how to identify a forex fraud before engaging yourself in trading.

 IN THIS ARTICLE